ilsilfverskiold/langchainjs-aws-service/README.md

     curl -X POST "https://YOUR_AWS_POST_URL_HERE/dev/question" \
      -H "Content-Type: application/json" \
      -H "x-api-key: YOUR_API_KEY_HERE" \
-     -d '{ "question": "can I pay with paypal?", "chatHistory": "", "bucketName": "my-langchain-bucket" }'
+     -d '{ "question": "can I pay with paypal?", "bucketName": "my-langchain-bucket" }'
      ```

     Remember you have additional options of "systemTemplate" and "promptTemplate".